 The Walton Robotics engineering department works to advance students’ understanding of design and creation of not just robots but also of their own roads in life.
 Engineering extends from the wheels and gears to the radio and camera, but it also involves inter-team collaboration and discussion in order to produce the most effective robot.

 Our engineering team has not only worked on their own robot, but they have also helped other robotics teams build to their full potential.
 They mentored students from the GI Joz, an FRC team, and taught them the design process and which robot configuration and parts was/were most effective so that they were equipped to do well in competition.
 As a result, the GI Joz made it all the way to World Championships.
-In addition to this, this year, the GI Joz joined our alliance at the Dalton District event along with East Cobb Robotics 4910, and together we won 1st place.
-The engineering team and the rest of Walton Robotics still holds significant bonds with the kids on the team.
+In addition to this, the GI Joz joined our alliance at a Dalton District event along with East Cobb Robotics 4910, and together we won 1st place.

 The engineering department has one motto, and it is: If every person we cross roads with, whether it is just a quick talk in the pits or 4 long build seasons together, leaves with more knowledge of engineering than before, we are achieving our goal.
 The engineering department, along with building a fantastic robot each year, furthers the standard that FIRST is not just about the robots.